wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn how to check the connection to the Wazuh manager.
+  :description: Learn how to check the connection to the Wazuh manager in this section of the Wazuh documentation.

 .. _agent-connection: